tedneward/Azgaarnoth/Classes/Warlock/Invocations.md

 ```
 def cloakofflies(npc):
-    npc.bonusactions.append("***Cloak of Flies (Recharges on short or long rest).*** You surround yourself with a magical aura that looks like buzzing flies.
+    npc.defer(lambda npc: npc.bonusactions.append("***Cloak of Flies (Recharges on short or long rest).*** You surround yourself with a magical aura that looks like buzzing flies.
 The aura extends 5 feet from you in every direction, but not through total cover.
 It lasts until you're incapacitated or you dismiss it as a bonus action.
 The aura grants you advantage on Charisma (Intimidation) checks but disadvantage on all other Charisma checks.
-Any other creature that starts its turn in the aura takes poison damage equal to your Charisma modifier (minimum of 0 damage).")
+Any other creature that starts its turn in the aura takes {npc.CHAbonus()} poison damage.") )

 def cloakofflies_prereq(npc): return npc.levels('Warlock') >= 5
 ```